 Second, criminal liability under the copyright statute has been expanded to include, inter alia, behavior such as bypassing encryption.
-See 17 U.S.C. § 1204 (2012).
-Third, section 506 itself covers additional activity that consumers might well engage in, including "the reproduction or distribution, including by electronic means, during any 180-day period, of 1 or more copies or phonorecords of 1 or more copyrighted works, which have a total retail value of more than \$1,000."
-17 U.S.C § 506(a)(1)(B) (2012).
+See id. §§ 1201, 1204.
+Third, Section 506 itself covers additional activity that consumers might well engage in, including "the reproduction or distribution, including by electronic means, during any 180-day period, of 1 or more copgress not only permitting copyright owners to physically encrypt their digital work, but also backing up the encryption with federal penalties for bypass.30